-- Reinforcing Singapore and China's strong economic relations and further explore bilateral collaboration opportunities - Positioning China as an important market and encourage multilateral economic activities with Singapore as the nexus connecting China, ASEAN and the world - Sharing of interesting insights and perspectives from different orientations that could include: - Business and Economy - Science and Technology - Governance and Society - Global Relations - Value-add to Singapore business leaders and professional communities with credible China and ASEAN insights and access to privileged China and regional networks
+- 1. Reinforce Singapore and China's strong economic relations and further explore bilateral collaboration opportunities. - 2.
+Position China as an important market and encourage multilateral economic activities with Singapore as the nexus connecting China, ASEAN and the world. - 3.
+Share interesting insights and perspectives from different orientations that could include: - Business and Economy - Science and Technology - Governance and Society - Global Relations - 4.
+Value-add to Singapore and Chinese business leaders and professional communities with credible China and ASEAN insights and access to privileged regional networks.